populationgenetics/exercises/NucleotideDiversiteyExercise/Exercise in estimating nucleotide diversity.md

 }

-# funciton to define window size as a funciton of the number of snps, so all populaitons have windows of equal size in bp
+# funciton to define window size as a funciton of the number of snps and number of windows to do, so all populaitons have windows of equal size in bp
-winsize <- function(nsnp, nwin=75){round(nsnp/nwin/100) * 100}
+winsize <- function(nsnp, nwin=100){round(nsnp/nwin/100) * 100}
 steps<- 100

 # do multipanel plot (6 plots arranged in 3 rows, 2 columns)